1995–96 San Antonio Spurs season: Off-season

+Regular season

-The Spurs got off to a solid 11–4 start to the regular season, holding a 31–14 record at the All-Star break.
+With the addition of Perdue, the Spurs got off to a solid 11–4 start to the regular season, and later on held a 31–14 record at the All-Star break.
 At mid-season, the team traded Lohaus, and J.R.
 Reid to the New York Knicks in exchange for Charles D. Smith, and second-year forward Monty Williams.
-The Spurs posted a 17-game winning streak in March, where they went undefeated posting a 16–0 record, which matched the 1971–72 Los Angeles Lakers' record.
-The Spurs went on to win their second consecutive Midwest Division title with a 59–23 record, and earned the second seed in the Western Conference.
+The Spurs posted a 17-game winning streak in March, where they went undefeated posting a 16–0 record that month, which matched the 1971–72 Los Angeles Lakers' record.
+The Spurs won their second consecutive Midwest Division title with a 59–23 record, and earned the second seed in the Western Conference; the team qualified for the NBA playoffs for the seventh consecutive year.

 David Robinson averaged 25.0 points, 12.2 rebounds, 1.4 steals and 3.3 blocks per game, and was named to the All-NBA First Team, and to the NBA All-Defensive Second Team.
-In addition, Sean Elliott averaged 20.0 points and 5.1 rebounds per game, and contributed 161 three-point field goals, while Vinny Del Negro provided the team with 14.5 points per game, and Avery Johnson provided with 13.1 points, 9.6 assists and 1.5 steals per game.
-Off the bench, sixth man and three-point specialist Chuck Person contributed 10.9 points per game, and led the Spurs with 190 three-point field goals, and Perdue averaged 5.2 points and 6.1 rebounds per game.
+In addition, Sean Elliott averaged 20.0 points and 5.1 rebounds per game, and contributed 161 three-point field goals, while Vinny Del Negro provided the team with 14.5 points and 3.8 assists per game, Avery Johnson contributed 13.1 points, 9.6 assists and 1.5 steals per game, and Smith provided with 9.6 points and 6.3 rebounds per game in 32 games after the trade.
+Off the bench, sixth man and three-point specialist Chuck Person contributed 10.9 points and 5.2 rebounds per game, and led the Spurs with 190 three-point field goals, while Perdue averaged 5.2 points and 6.1 rebounds per game, and Doc Rivers provided with 4.0 points per game.

 During the NBA All-Star weekend at the Alamodome in San Antonio, Robinson and Elliott were both selected for the 1996 NBA All-Star Game, as members of the Western Conference All-Star team; it was Elliott's second and final All-Star appearance.
-Robinson also finished in second place in Most Valuable Player voting, behind Michael Jordan of the Chicago Bulls, and in fourth place in Defensive Player of the Year voting, while Del Negro finished tied in fourteenth place in Most Improved Player voting, Person finished in sixth place in Sixth Man of the Year voting, and head coach Bob Hill finished tied in third place in Coach of the Year voting.
+Robinson finished in second place in Most Valuable Player voting, behind Michael Jordan of the Chicago Bulls, and also finished in fourth place in Defensive Player of the Year voting; Del Negro finished tied in 14th place in Most Improved Player voting, Person finished in sixth place in Sixth Man of the Year voting, and head coach Bob Hill finished tied in third place in Coach of the Year voting.

-In their seventh consecutive trip to the NBA playoffs, the Spurs would easily beat the Phoenix Suns in four games in the Western Conference First Round of the 1996 NBA playoffs.
-However, in the Western Conference Semi-finals, the Spurs would again stumble in the postseason losing to Karl Malone, John Stockton and the 3rd-seeded Utah Jazz in six games, including a 108–81 road loss at the Delta Center in Game 6.

 The Spurs finished seventh in the NBA in home-game attendance, with an attendance of 782,701 at the Alamodome during the regular season.
-Following the season, Doc Rivers retired to become a broadcast analyst for Turner Sports, ending his 13-year career in the NBA.